 If you are worried about getting into City Vision University, don't be.
 The school has a liberal open admissions policy, which means you only need to meet basic requirements in order to be admitted.
 Still, be sure to submit a complete application and provide any other requested materials.

 At City Vision University, the student to faculty ratio is an excellent 7 to 1.
 That's much better than the national average of 15 to 1.
 This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

-The student loan default rate at City Vision University is 8.4%.
-Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.
+The student loan default rate at City Vision University is 13.8%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for City Vision University are given below.

 |Most Popular Majors

 |Business Administration & Management